gfiorav/carto_loves_mac/README.md

 This should finish successfully.
 If not, stop and ask for help.

 We'll also install the `odbc_fdw` extension to make the latest connectors work.
-We'll clone a CARTO mantained version of the extension for PostgreSQL 9.5+ and compile+install.
+We'll clone a CARTO maintained version of the extension for PostgreSQL 9.5+ and compile+install.

 ```
 cd ~/Documents/workspace